en

 Accommodation in Athens

-The Swiss School premises in Athens can accommodate up to 7 people.
 Swiss as well as international academics in the fields of archaeology, Classics and modern Greece study can apply for accommodation for a period of several days extending up to several weeks.
+The premises can accommodate up to 9 people.

 Linens and blankets as well as a laundry machine are provided by the School.
 All rooms are equipped with air conditioning and a wireless internet access.